jsoma/playfair-projects/checklist-pitch.md

 # Pitch issue checklist

 After you create a pitch issue, **cut and paste the following at the bottom of your pitch issue**.
-Do **not** paste it as the first comment, I was wrong!

 After the comment has been submitted, you'll be able to use the checkboxes interactively.
 When all the boxes are checked, you'll be able to create a story issue.